-The Clery Compliance Coordinator will coordinate and manage the preparation and distribution of the Annual Security Report as mandated in The Clery Act.
+The Operations Support Coordinator will coordinate and manage the preparation and distribution of the Annual Security Report as mandated in The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified at 20 USC 1092 (f) as a part of the Higher Education Act of 1965.
 This will include, but not be limited to:

-- Ensuring that all Clery required statistics and supporting documentation is requested and received from Campus Security Authorities and other applicable law enforcement agencies - Coordinating with University Risk Management to ensure the Annual Fire Safety Report is provided for inclusion in the Annual Security Report as a joint document

-- Coordinating with appropriate offices for electronic distribution of the notice of report availability to all students, faculty and staff - Annually publishing and distributing the report prior to October 1st - Ensuring the agency meets any other operational and reporting requirements as stipulated by the U.S. Department of Education
+- Ensuring that all Clery required statistics and supporting documentation is requested and received from Campus Security Authorities and other applicable law enforcement agencies - Coordinating with University Risk Management to ensure the Annual Fire Safety Report is provided for inclusion in the Annual Security Report as a joint document - Coordinating with appropriate offices for electronic distribution of the notice of report availability to all students, faculty and staff - Annually publishing and distributing the report prior to October 1st - Ensuring the agency meets any other operational and reporting requirements as stipulated by the U.S. Department of Education